 Before kids are willing to speak up for themselves, they may need a reminder.
 You may need to offer some evidence that self-advocacy can really make a difference.

 Share personal stories of times you spoke up for yourself even when you were feeling shy or anxious.
 For example, “I felt shy about telling my boss I needed some extra time to learn the new software.
 But he was fine with it.
-In fact, he liked the fact that I took it seriously.
+In fact, he was glad that I took it seriously.
 And now he checks in with me after we’re trained to use new programs to see if I want extra time to practice.”

 5. Encourage your child to offer input.